-Everyone admires to invest in share market.
-But the majority of us do not know the basics of the share bazaar.
+Everyone admires to invest in share market or stock market.
+But the majority of us do not know the share bazaar basics.
 We will answer all your questions in this post.

 Do you want to learn more than buy and sell in share market?
 And would you like to earn higher profits like professional at a Wall Street?
 Instead of learning advance share market concepts, make your core strong.

-Below is an entry-level guide to share bazaar that you should know.
-They are useful to market terms that will clarify all your basics to share market.
+Below is an entry-level guide to share bazaar basics that you should know.
+They are useful to market terms that will clarify all your share bazaar basics.

 Stock Market Origin